Our diverse operation includes five processing sites in New

 The plant also processes fish landed from independent fishermen throughout the year, with species such as blue cod, monkfish and school shark providing most of the volume.
 Some limited reprocessing of deepwater species also occurs during the quieter times of the year.

-With its cool, clean waters, Big Glory Bay in Stewart Island provides the perfect conditions for farming our King Salmon and wild Bluff Oysters.
+With its cool, clean waters, Big Glory Bay in Stewart Island provides the perfect conditions for farming our King Salmon.

 King Salmon FarmingIt is here that our fish are carefully fed, nurtured and managed 24/7 for up to two years.
 Once they reach the desired weight of 4kg they are in perfect condition for harvest, processing, and sale to market.
 We harvest approximately 3,000 tonnes of King Salmon each year here, which is then processed at our Bluff plant for airfreight in fresh form or deep frozen for shipping by containers.